T-Py-T/aks-ado-microservices-cicd/README.md

 ![Continuous Integration](https://github.com/GoogleCloudPlatform/microservices-demo/workflows/Continuous%20Integration%20-%20Main/Release/badge.svg)

 **Online Boutique** is a cloud-first microservices demo application.
 Online Boutique consists of an 11-tier microservices application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

-Google uses this application to demonstrate the use of technologies like Kubernetes, GKE, Istio, Stackdriver, and gRPC.
-This application works on any Kubernetes cluster, like Google Kubernetes Engine (GKE).
+Google uses this application to demonstrate the use of technologies like Kubernetes, AKS, Istio, Stackdriver, and gRPC.
+This application works on any Kubernetes cluster, like Azure Kubernetes Service (AKS).
 It’s **easy to deploy with little to no configuration**.

-If you’re using this demo, please **★Star** this repository to show your interest!

-**Note to Googlers (Google employees):** Please fill out the form at [go/microservices-demo](http://go/microservices-demo).

 ## Screenshots